 There are literally thousands of ICO’s launched every year.
 Some of them are great ideas but may still fail.
 So investing is not a decision to be taken lightly.
 Investing is all about making an informed decision.
 There may be lots of good reasons to invest in an ICO.
 There will also be lots of good reasons not to invest.
 It’s important to do your own research to see if a particular ICO is going to be suitable for your own investment.

 Why it’s important to analyse ICOs

 When you’re participating in an ICO and buying some of its coins, you feel alright with the choice.
-After all, why would you make a decision to invest in something you didn’t believe in?
-Rational investors believe their investments will increase in value at some point or another, and you’d be foolish to go against this rule.
+Rational investors believe their investments will increase in value at some point or another.

-If you strongly believe something will decrease in value in the short-term, but see it rising in long-term value, then the appropriate decision would be to hold off on your purchase until the asset decreases in value, buy at a cheaper price and ultimately get more bang for your buck.
+If you strongly believe something will decrease in value in the short-term, but see it rising in the long-term value, then the appropriate decision would be to postpone your investment until the asset decreases in value, buy at a cheaper price and ultimately get a better ROI.

-If you see short-term gains, but believe the long-term outlook is bleak, then the rational investment decision would be to purchase the asset at that moment, sell it for a profit on the short-term price increase and get the hell out before things drop below your purchase price.
+If you see short-term gains, but believe the long-term outlook is bleak, then the rational investment decision would be to purchase the asset at that moment and sell it for a profit on the short-term price increase.

 Unfortunately, things aren’t quite that simple.
 The market is irrational and extremely volatile, and many investors are irrational as well.
 People can try all they want, but nobody will ever be able to accurately predict the ebbs and flows of the market with 100% accuracy and certainty.
 Some people might develop certain ‘guru’ methodologies that allow them to make more informed decisions and achieve better results than others, but no one is perfect, and many people are far from it.